Design, Print and Application Guide: Label and Packaging

 |

-Embossing/Debossing Embossing/Debossing will affect the overall contact of the adhesive to the glass. • Depth: There is no accepted method of measuring embossing depth.
+EMBELLISHMENTS Embossing/Debossing • Depth: There is no accepted method of measuring embossing depth.
 Light or heavy embossing will alter a labels • Location: An embossed free zone 3mm from the label edge is highly recommended, this ensures 100% adhesive contact around the label edge. • Ratio: As a percentage of the entire label – the greater the amount of emboss/deboss the less contact there is to the applied surface, so consider the extent of this feature in relation to the entire label size.
 Outcomes: Potential for water ingress, label lift and reduced dispensability.
+Screens/Foils/Hi Build/Varnish • Memory: The use of these techniques will decrease the label substrates ability to apply to a curved surface.• Combination: The more hi build, screen, varnish or foil applied, the more the substrate will want to remain flat.
+Outcomes: Label lift LABEL SIZE • Depending on the bottle type there are limitations to the label size. • For the maximum recommended label sizes see: Label Panel Chart Appendix A (*Source: Wine Packagers of Australia Inc. April 2015).
+Outcomes: Potential for bubbling, wrinkling and difficulty with label application.

 MOISTURE RESISTANCE • Uncoated stocks are by nature highly absorbent and will retain moisture more readily than coated papers. • Depending on the stock, varnish and exposure conditions, moisture retention will vary and may occur over a period of time.
 This is a common characteristic of paper, and not a fault. • Water repellent varnishes are strongly recommended to reduce moisture ingression.
 Test prior to production to ensure suitability as not all combinations will provide the same result. • With appropriate application our materials are designed to withstand bubbling or wrinkling in wet, cold and refrigerated conditions.
 Outcomes: Bubbling, wrinkling, greying, edge wicking. |